 So, just how much money can you make from Matched Betting?

 We are living in strange times.
 COVID19 has changed the world and many people have lost their jobs.
 Undoubtedly, there will be some who turn to Matched Betting for an income with the free bets available.
-Pinning all your hopes and dreams on Matched Betting might not be a good idea in the long-term, but there’s a lot of money available if it’s done right for now.
+Pinning all your hopes and dreams on Matched Betting might not be a good idea in the long term, but there’s a lot of money available if it’s done right for now.

 If you’re looking for the latest tools and community, you should check out OddsMonkey here.

-Which is why I made this video below, to explain the finer details.
+This is why I made this video below, to explain the finer details.
 Check it out…

 If you don’t have time to watch the whole video the question times are:

 - 1:16 – How much money can you make from matched betting?

 - 2:51 – Is it possible to match bet for a living?

 - 3:44 – What’s a good part-time income with matched betting?